-As at the date hereof, there were \$82.7 million aggregate principal amount of Debentures outstanding.
-The following is a brief summary of the material attributes and characteristics of the Debentures and is subject to, and qualified in its entirety by reference to, the terms of that certain indenture between PLC and TSX Trust Company (the "Debenture Trustee") dated July 14, 2020 (the "Indenture").
+As at the date hereof, there were \$61.7 million aggregate principal amount of Debentures outstanding.
+The following is a brief summary of the material attributes and characteristics of the Debentures and is subject to, and qualified in its entirety by reference to, the terms of the Indenture.
 This summary does not purport to be complete and reference should be made to the Indenture for full particulars, a copy of which is available on SEDAR at www.sedar.com.